Each state has its own local laws. Thus, every state judicial exam contains a few local laws in its syllabus.

 Moreover, a judge of a state is expected to have good knowledge of local acts in order to dispense fair judgment.

-Local laws in judicial exams carry substantial weightage of marks.
+Local laws in judicial exams carry a substantial weightage of marks.
 Generally, twenty to thirty percent of questions come from local acts.
-Avoiding local laws in the examination can cause hindrance in scoring good marks.
+Avoiding local laws in the examination can cause a hindrance in scoring good marks.

 Here are some ways which can help in your judiciary exam preparation.

-1. Allocate reasonable and appropriate time for every subject.
+1. Allocate a reasonable and appropriate time for every subject.
 It is vital.
 You cannot put your focus, time, and energy only on selective subjects.

-2. Make a schedule or a time table and work according to it.
+2. Make a schedule or a timetable and work according to it.
 Distributing subjects day-wise can make your work easy and convenient.